Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/I2C/I2C - Scan I2C devices.rst

 Connect the I2C device to I2C_SDA and I2C_SCL of the board.

-Open the example in “File” → “Examples” → “AmebaWire” → “I2C_Scanner”.
+Open the example in "File" → "Examples" → "AmebaWire" → "I2C_Scanner".

 |image01|